Imogen-Wren-Studios/esp32-faerfly/README.md

 Given this I need a name for this development board.
 I was out of ideas so I asked Chat GPT and this is the current shortlist, some have been modified slightly or added to as this gave me ideas:

+### Name Ideas:
-ESPuino
+- ESPuino
-DevSparkie
+- DevSparkie
-Sparkino
+- Sparkino
-ESP-Firefly
+- ESP-Firefly
+- FaerFly
+- Faer
-Luino
+- Luino
-Comet
+- Comet
-LEDirector
+- LEDirector
-Glimmerino
+- Glimmerino
-ChromaCore
+- ChromaCore
-PixelPilot
+- PixelPilot
-PixelESP
+- PixelESP
-ChromaPilot
+- ChromaPilot
+- Chromino
-illuminuno
+- illuminuno
-illumuino
+- illumuino
-IlluminESP
+- IlluminESP
-Illumin8
+- Illumin8
-Ilumin8
+- Ilumin8
-Lumin8
+- Lumin8
-Lumin32
+- Lumin32
-Luminino
+- Luminino
-Lumino32
+- Lumino32
-Luino32
+- Luino32